-How does Algoma Central Corporation operate?
+How does Algoma Central Corporation work?

 What Are the Key Operations Driving Algoma’s Success?